jacobsolanobrown/buyatbrown-demo/README.md

 # <div align='center'> Errors/Bugs </div>
 - There are minor bugs in the application that we are currently working on fixing.

+# TODO LIST
+- add my contributions
+- add a gif
+- add more changes (UI wise)
+- experiment with the database more